KQMV

-KQMV is the flagship station of the syndicated "Brooke & Jeffrey" morning show, hosted by Brooke Fox, Jeffrey Dubow, Jose Bolanos, and Alexis Fuller.
+KQMV was the flagship station of the syndicated show "Brooke & Jubal in the Morning", hosted by Brooke Fox, Jubal Fresh, José Bolanos and Lydia Cruz.
+The show was later replaced by "Brooke & Jeffrey in the Morning", with Jeffrey Dubow taking the place of Fresh after he decided to leave the station.
+Jeffrey Dubow, Brooke Fox, Jose Bolanos and Alexis Fuller all host the show currently.
 The show is distributed by Premiere Networks.

 History

-Urban KZAM (1961-1964)
+Urban KZAM (1961–1964)

 KZAM began broadcasting on November 20, 1961.
 The Seattle-licensed station had an urban contemporary format, the first FM station in Seattle and the Pacific Northwest to target the African American community.
 It was owned by Monte Strohl's Foremost Broadcasting.

-MOR KFKF-FM (1964-1974)
+MOR KFKF-FM (1964–1974)

 In January 1964, KZAM was placed into receivership; the month prior, it left the air.
 It was acquired by Bellevue Broadcasters, a limited partnership led by Kemper Freeman.
 Bellevue, which owned KFKF 1540 AM in that city, relocated the station facilities and license from Seattle to Bellevue in January 1966, and later that year, KZAM became KFKF-FM.
 The two stations simulcasted a middle of the road (MOR) format.

 In August 1972, Freeman sold the stations to a partnership headed by Stewart Ballinger, with the station changing its call sign to KBES (reflecting the new licensee, Bellevue/Eastside Radio), but retaining the MOR format.

-Progressive KZAM-FM (1974-1983)
+Progressive KZAM-FM (1974–1983)

 92.5 flipped to progressive rock and became KZAM on December 16, 1974 (changing to KZAM-FM shortly thereafter), with the full format launching April 1, 1975.
 In May 1978, Sandusky Newspapers bought the stations (1540 AM would be sold in January 1992 to different owners due to Sandusky's acquisition of AM 880 KIXI from Sunbelt Communications).
 KZAM was also noteworthy for the number of women on its airstaff and its stronger-than-usual performance with women in the market.
 The decision to put women on the air was part of a deliberate effort to build a new audience counter-programming against then-dominant "high-testosterone" rock music stations.
 However, particularly after the Sandusky sale, the staff that had started the station began to leave.

-KLSY Adult Contemporary (1983-2002)
+KLSY Adult Contemporary (1983–2002)

 KZAM flipped on July 18, 1983 to adult contemporary as "Classy" KLSY.
 The station saw its ratings increase, but it was challenged several times by other AC stations in the mid-1980s, and became the sister station of similarly formatted KRWM in 1996.
 From 1988 to December 2003, mornings on KLSY were hosted by Bruce Murdock, Tim Hunter and Alice Porter.

-Adult Top 40 (2002-2006)
+Adult Top 40 (2002–2006)

 On February 1, 2002, at 9 a.m., the station altered its format to Adult Top 40 as "Mix 92.5" but retained the KLSY calls.
 In December 2003, the longtime morning team of Murdock, Hunter and Porter left the station; Mitch Elliot and Lisa Foster, who hosted afternoons, were moved to mornings.